 Learn something new every day More Info... by email

 A disk clutch is used in a vehicle's manual transmission and is sandwiched between the flywheel and the pressure plate.
 In some high-performance applications, a multiple disk clutch is used to better harness the high amounts of horsepower and torque produced by the engine.
-A disk clutch can be made up of organic materials, metal and iron compounds, and even Kevlar in high-performance applications.
+This device can be made up of organic materials, metal and iron compounds, and even Kevlar in high-performance applications.

 On multiple disk clutch applications, it is often necessary to replace the steel disks that ride between the clutch disks.
 These steel disks frequently become burned and warped from the high heat generated by a slipping clutch.
 The pressure plate should also be changed or machined when installing a new disk clutch assembly.
 Many high-performance pressure plates have the ability to adjust the way in which the plate engages the disk.
 On road driven vehicles, the pressure plate is merely bolted in place with no adjustment required.